Luodian/Otter/mimic-it/README.md

 ### Eggs (Coming Soon)

 Things could be tricky since some image/video sources are not easy to get the access to download them.
 We also provide the converted `xx.json` files for you to download directly.
-You need to agree the same terms and conditions as the original dataset.
+You need to agree the same terms and conditions as the original dataset, as well as recognize and appreciate the contributions made by these data sources.
 Please refer to [Google form]() to apply for the access to download the converted `xx.json` files.

 <!-- ### Dataset Statistics